jared-jewitt/frontend-booster-react-spa/README.md

 ## Getting Started

-Run the client via either option below, then visit it at `http://localhost:3000`
+Run the frontend via either option below, then visit the client at `http://localhost:3000`

 **_Docker:_**